 It may be tempting to shave, wax, epilate or use hair removal creams around your surgical area prior to surgery, but don’t!
-Removing hair can damage the skin prior to surgery, which can weaken the body’s defence against germs.
-If the incision site is in an area where you regularly remove hair, stop for at least five days prior to surgery.
-This will provide enough time for tiny cuts or skin injuries to heal.
+Removing hair can damage the skin prior to surgery, which can weaken the bodies defence against germs7, 13-15.

 Have a hot shower or bath using plain soap on the night before your surgery and/or in the morning on the day of your surgery.
-Your doctor may give you special instructions to use an antiseptic soap instead of plain soap.
+Your doctor may give you special instructions to use an antiseptic soap instead of plain soap7,9, 14-15.

 Maintaining clean hands can help stop the spread of harmful germs that can cause infection.
 Encourage the people around you to make sure their hands are clean.

 Your team should provide specific instructions on how to care for your incision site and any dressings or devices that may be needed18.
 Before going home, you should have a clear understanding of discharge instructions, follow-up appointments, what to watch out for, and who to call if you need help or have a problem.

 The following signs and symptoms should be reported immediately5,7,18:

 Everyday activities may feel overwhelming but taking care of your mental wellbeing and resilience is important to your long-term healing19.

 The following are some straightforward tips for self-care and coping with stress19: